ssccoouutt/Telegram-Youtube-Twitter-TikTok-Downloader/README.md

 This bot is intended for educational and personal use.
 Please comply with the respective platform's terms of service when downloading content.
 ```

-This README gives an overview of the project, setup instructions, usage examples, and contribution guidelines.
-It should help new users get started quickly with your Telegram bot project!